Continuous Integration Delivers Advantages for Business

 Who determines what tests passed and what tests failed?
 Test Result Availability gives visibility on the results to developers, managers and client stakeholders.
 This principle supports the continued system of checks and balances.
 There are many test management products that show the test results in a comprehensive graph of passes and fails.
 Typically, these products let you drill down into the results for in depth analysis.
 A reconciliation of each test error each day can be performed so that everyone knows exactly why it failed and when it will be fixed.

-Like Build Availability, allowing your clients to see test results can be assuring.
-It is important to note that you should only show them results on the builds that you show them.
+Like the Build Availability, allowing your clients to see test results can be assuring.
+It is important to note that you should only show them the results on the builds that you show them.
 For instance, if you have a staging environment that is only built at every stable development cycle, then show them tests related to that build.
 This gives your clients confidence in your ability and your devotion to quality.

 When you are getting your business started with Continuous Integration, remember you are doing three important things: